jagrat7/job-app-bot/README.md

 OpenRouter gives you flexibility to choose from a wide range of models without being locked into a single provider.

+### 6. Set up environment variables

+Set the model name and other environment variables in the `.env` file, use `env.example` as a template.

 ## 🚀 Usage

 Run the main script to start the job application process: